hjc/ccbc/README.md

 - Paul Decotiis
 - Hayden Chudy

+## Non-Croscon Member Emails

+This is a list of emails for members who are no longer at Croscon, but still attend events:

+1. Chris Gullian: <crullian@gmail.com>.
+2. Andrew Baker: <andrewbakerguy@gmail.com>.

 ## brew install croscon-beer-club

 For the first event, Chris and I were thinking of going to [Transmitter Brewery](http://www.transmitterbrewing.com/) in